leanprover-community/blog/posts/fantastic-simprocs.md

 For example, the lemma `Nat.mul_add (a b c : Nat) : a * (b + c) = a * b + a * c` can be specialized to have right hand side `0 * b + 0 * c`, `a * b + a * (c + d)`, etc...
 But all these have *shape* `_ * _ + _ * _` and eg no value of `a`, `b`, `c` will make it have shape `_ * _ + _ * _ + _ * _`.

-With this in mind, simprocs are *parametric simp lemmas*.
+With this in mind, simprocs are *modular simp lemmas*.

 ## Everything is a simproc